-pin\order
+Pin\order

-The pin\order subparameter is required.
-Legal arguments to the pin\order subparameter are Row\ordered, Column\ordered or Unordered.
+The Pin\order subparameter is required.
+Legal arguments to the Pin\order subparameter are Row\ordered, Column\ordered or Unordered.
 The subparameter name and its argument are seperated by one or more white spaces.

 Row\ordered and Column\ordered refers to the order in which the pins in the accompanyng pin list are listed.
-Row\ordered means that all the pins in the top row of a connector are listed in order, then the second row of pins is listed, and so on.
-Likewise, Column\ordered means that all the pins in the first column of a connector are listed, then the second column, as so forth.
+Row\ordered means that all the pins in the top row of an interconnect are listed in order, then the second row of pins is listed, and so on.
+Likewise, Column\ordered means that all the pins in the first column of an interconnect are listed, then the second column, and so forth.

-If the Row\ordered or Column\ordered argument is specified then the num\of\rows and num\of\columns subparameters are also required.
+If the Row\ordered or Column\ordered argument is specified then the Num\of\rows and Num\of\columns subparameters are also required.

-If the un-ordered argument is specified, the pins are not listed in row or column order and the num\of\rows and num\of\columns subparameters must not be used.
-Un-ordered also implies that the connector is not swathable.
+If the Un-ordered argument is specified, the pins are not listed in row or column order and the Num\of\rows and Num of columns subparameters must not be used.
+Un-ordered also implies that the interconnect is not swathable.

-num\of\columns
+Num\of\columns

-This optional subparameter specifies the number of columns that are in the physical connector.
+This optional subparameter specifies the number of columns that are in the physical interconnect.
 The subparameter name is followed by a single positive integer.

-num\of\rows
+Num\of\rows

-This optional sub-parameter specifies the number of rows that are in the physical connector.
+This optional subparameter specifies the number of rows that are in the physical interconnect.
 The subparameter name is followed by a single positive integer.